If there’s one guilty pleasure for all anime lovers, it’s a passion for crossovers.

 It’s quite surprising to observe the characters from three extremely serious series, and it provides viewers with a new view of their characters.

 4. Tsubasa: Reservoir Chronicle (2005-2006)

-The basic plot is based on Sakura Princess from the kingdom of Clow which loses all of her memories following an incident.
+The basic plot is based on Sakura, a princess from the kingdom of Clow who loses all of her memories following an incident.